-Osprey pairs mate for life and generally return to the same nest every year to hatch and raise their young before their annual southern migration in the fall.
+Osprey pairs mate for life and generally return to the same nest each year to hatch and raise their young before their annual southern migration in the fall.

-If there is an abundant supply of fish nearby, they will build their nest on any tall structure appropriate enough.
-This includes PUD power poles, channel markers or cell towers close to the water.
+If there is an abundant supply of fish nearby, they build their nests on any tall structure they deem appropriate.
+This includes PUD power poles, channel markers or trees close to the water.

-Often, these large stick nests are built on top of the double cross-armed PUD power poles.
-This can pose a fire hazard or an outage when the sticks from the nest interfere with the electrical equipment.
+Often, these large stick-nests are built on top of the double cross-armed PUD power poles.
+That poses a fire hazard and increases the risk of a power outage when the sticks interfere with electrical equipment.
 Rain and snow compound this risk when the nests become wet.

-A danger exists for the osprey as well, as their nearly 5-foot wingspan can be a potential for electrocution if it completes either the circuit between closely spaced energized equipment or between one energized wire and one neutral or ground wire.
+A danger exists for the osprey as well.
+Their nearly 5-foot wingspan can subject them to electrocution if it completes either the circuit between closely spaced energized equipment, or between one energized wire and one neutral or ground wire.